net-daemon/netdaemon/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   You are amazing!
-Thanks for contributing to our project!
-  Please, DO NOT DELETE ANY TEXT from this template! (unless instructed).
+Thanks for contributing to NetDaemon. 🎉 Please, DO NOT DELETE ANY TEXT from this template! (unless instructed).
 -->
 ## Breaking change